 Castles, Cathedrals and Festivals!

 Germany is a country rich with culture, art, history and natural beauty, making it a popular tourist destination.
 If you’re planning a trip to Germany—whether it’s your first time there or you’re returning—you might be feeling overwhelmed by the amount of amazing things to do and see there.
-This article will explore 10 spots tourists should visit in Germany to make their trip unforgettable.

 1. Brandenburg Gate (Berlin)